Glaxier0/discord-bot-reddit-java/README.md

 # discord-bot-reddit-java

-A multi-functional discord bot mainly focused to reddit that gathers posts from reddit and post them in discord channel, [now with music commands!](https://github.com/Glaxier0/discord-bot-reddit-java#music-commands).
+A multi-functional discord bot mainly focused to reddit that gathers posts from reddit and post them in discord channel.
 ### Used APIs ###
 Reddit API - [JRAW Wrapper](https://github.com/mattbdean/JRAW)